SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 ## Customization

-The default read‐me will automatically change to accommodate some configuration options, such as `Short Project Description`.
+The default read‐me will automatically change to accommodate some configuration options, such as `Short Project Description`, `Quotation`, `Quotation URL`, `Citation`.

 The read‐me can be further customized by defining a template with the `Read‐Me` [configuration](Configuring%20Workspace.md) option.